Why learn French of all options? What are the advantages? Is it really worth it in 2025? Check out the 24 top benefits of studying French.

 I. French is a widespread language

-As per Ethnologue research, the total number of speakers is 309 million.
-This includes 80 million natives and 240 million who speak it as a second or third language and learners.
+According to Ethnologue research, the total number of speakers is 309 million.
+This includes 80 million natives, 240 million who speak it as a second or third language, and learners.

 This means roughly 4% of the global population.
 We shouldn’t forget advanced French learners who don’t use the language day-to-day.